Dylan Bourgeois - Crafting Artificially Intelligent Minds

 We live in a world full of promises around AI and robotics.
-Each advancement promises to make us more dependent on autonomous agents.
-In order to become true companions though, robots will need to understand and interact with the world the way we do.
-They will need to be predictable, reliable and safe in doing so.
-Whether we achieve this in the near term will determine whether robots will stay on the sidelines or truly change our lives for the better.
+Each advancement promises to make us more dependent on intelligent agents.
+For these systems to become true companions though, they need to understand and interact with the world predictably, reliably, and safely.
+Whether we achieve this in the near term will determine whether AI stays on the sidelines or truly transforms our lives for the better.

 In 2018/19, I focused on developing novel methods for source code understanding at Stanford.
 These were foundational for the latest advancements in code generation with LLMs.
 Model interpretability and explainability were at the core of this work, both from a technical perspective (proposing novel methods for graph neural networks at NeurIPS 2019) and from a societal perspective (working with the legal community to draft standards and requirements, resulting in published work at the Privacy Law Scholars Conference in 2022 and currently serving in the pool of experts for the European Data Protection Bureau).